theayushmishr/Neochat/README.md

 and still say "Thanks mate!" after.

 ## Demo Moments
-- "Tell me a joke" → *gets roasted*
+- "Tell me a joke" → *gets roasted* (ex: When your parents dropped you off at pre school, they were arrested for littering.)
 - "Let's play rock paper scissors" → *loses anyway*
 - "I love u" → "How could you not when I'm this awesome?"